Aljazeialkaabi/daah/_pages/Assignment3.md

 ---
-permalink: /a3/
+permalink: /a2/
-title: "A3"
+title: "A#"
 ---

-This is my thid assignment!
+My 3rd assignment!